s386Fall2023/s386Fall2023.github.io/_resources/blogsetup.md

 ---

-That's the simplified process!
 Your blog is now set up on GitHub Pages.
 Remember to commit any changes to reflect them on your live site.